aimukhin/debs/README.md

 ## Overview
 The system supports all basic account types, and deals with arbitrary big numbers with exact integer arithmetic.
-The interface is quite straightforward.
-For convenience, all monetary input fields accept not mere numbers, but arithmetic expressions.
+Database can be encrypted.

 ## Requirements
 The program is a WSGI application written in Python 3.
 If available, it